 Meals included: Breakfast

 There are a plethora of walks in and around Whakapapa Village and Tongariro National Park.
 From short 15 minute hikes to longer 5 hour treks, there is something for every level of fitness.
-All established tracks are maintained by the Department of Conservation and before heading out on a walk, it is best to check the track conditions and suitability.
+All established tracks are maintained by the Department of Conservation and before heading out on a walk, it is best to check the track conditions and suitability at the local DOC information office in the centre of the village.
+Below are a selection of the best walks to do:

 Meals included: Breakfast